leungesther/DSI-Projects/Project-1-SAT-and-ACT-Analysis/README.md

    For ACT: https://www.act.org/content/dam/act/unsecured/documents/cccr2017/ACT_2017-Average_Scores_by_State.pdf

 2. Data errors identified were fixed accordingly.
-3. SAT 2017 and ACT 2017 were merged into a Combined 2017 dataset.
-4. The 2018 datasets were imported and and aligned to similar format as the 2017 data.
+3. The 2018 datasets were imported and and aligned to similar format as the 2017 data.
-5. SAT 2018 and ACT 2018 were merged into a Combined 2018 dataset.
-6. The Combined dataset for each year is then merged into a Final dataset for further Exploratory Data Analysis.
+4. The 4 datasets were merged into a final dataset for Exploratory Data Analysis and Visualisation.

 **Data Dictionary**